LimeChain/demo-subgraph/README.md

 1 file
 ```

-The test suite name is: `gravity`.
+Now, according to Matchstick, there exists a test suite named `gravity`.

 ---